 Come and join Sir Trevor Brooking, Tony Cottee, Tony Gale and Julian Dicks as they discuss games, dressing room/training ground stories, managers, fall outs and everything you wanted to know about playing for a successful football club.

 There will be a chance to pose questions on the night to the lads.
-VIP tickets are available for a meet and greet and a photograph opportunity before the show, check this out at the box office when booking.
+VIP tickets are available for a meet and greet and a photograph opportunity before the show.

 Sir Trevor Brooking